Intern with the Indiana House Democrats

 Internships with the state legislature are partisan.
-If you are interested in the Indiana House Republican internship, click below.
+If you are interested in an Indiana House Republican internship, click below.

 If you're passionate about equality and have a zealous need to speak up for those who can't speak for themselves, this internship is for you.Pete, member of the 2013 Internship Class

 Frequently Asked Questions

 The internship is open to college/university students, graduate students, and recent graduates of all ages.

 Interns work in the Indiana Statehouse located in downtown Indianapolis.
 It is recommended that interns relocate to the Indianapolis area if accepted into the internship program, but housing is not provided by the program.
 There are plenty of housing opportunities around the downtown area, and many places are willing to negotiate short-term leases.
 A final roster of interns will be circulated for those looking to room with their fellow interns.

 Legislative sessions normally begin in the first week of January.
 The internship typically begins three business days prior to the first day of session.
 The Indiana General Assembly meets for four months in odd-numbered years and two-and-a-half months in even-numbered years.
 Our internships will normally continue for a few business days following the end of each legislative session.
 For the 2019 legislative session, the internship will likely last through the first week of May.
 For the 2020 legislative session, the internship will likely last through March.

 Interns are paid $750 biweekly before tax withholding.
 In addition, one Indiana House Democratic Caucus intern will be selected to receive a $3,000 scholarship sponsored by Verizon Communications, Inc.